The Gathering Project

-The Gathering: Roots & Branches of Los Angeles Jazz was founded in October 2005 during a historic summit and recording that took place at CalArts in Valencia, CA when Jesse Sharps was in Los Angeles helping to preserve the music of Horace Tapscott’s Pan Afrikan Peoples Arkestra.
+The Gathering: Roots & Branches of Los Angeles Jazz was founded in October 2005 during a historic summit and recording session that took place at CalArts in Valencia, CA when Jesse Sharps was in Los Angeles helping to preserve the music of Horace Tapscott’s Pan Afrikan Peoples Arkestra.
 While in town from Germany he connected with friends and fellow players he grew up with in Los Angeles, as well as new and familiar members of Horace Tapscott’s Pan Afrikan Peoples Arkestra, in which he was a bandleader during the 1970’s.
 The event was organized as a collaboration-based gathering where the musicians could get together to perform and record music of their peers.
 Jesse would eventually make Los Angeles his permanent home again several years later.

 The band has continued to perform at festivals and venues around the Los Angeles region and continues to branch out and evolve, embracing new players and musical explorations.
-In 2018 the band performed a memorial concert for Steve Smith at The World Stage in Leimert Park.
+In 2018 the band performed a memorial concert for Steve Smith at The World Stage in Leimert Park (Pictured left).
 Steve Smith was a local Los Angeles trumpet player and a longtime key member of The Pan Afrikan Peoples Arkestra.
-He helped Jesse Sharps in preserving the music transcripts of the Pan Afrikan Peoples Arkestra when Jesse in town back in 2005.
+He helped Jesse Sharps in preserving the music transcripts of the Pan Afrikan Peoples Arkestra when Jesse was in town back in 2005.